borispulyer/tiny-node-api/README.md

 # Filter functions

-Filter function can be configured within an endpoint location.
-The filesystem location is intended to just server static files and does not provode any filter function.
+Filter functions can be configured within an endpoint location.
+The filesystem location is intended to just serve static files and does not provide any filter function.

 Filter functions run after the parser and the modifier in the pipeline and allow you to programmatically transform the parsed data **per endpoint** before formatting.